ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 New epochs occur every 6.4 minutes.

-So how do all the other shards get this information?
-This is where the beacon chain comes in...
+Eth2 should have at least 64 shard chains to start with, so how are the 63 other chains going to know about your transaction?
+The beacon chain!

 ## Crosslinks